linkerd/website/linkerd.io/content/blog/linkerd-multi-cluster-failover.md

 helm install linkerd-failover -n linkerd-failover --create-namespace --devel linkerd-edge/linkerd-failover
 ```

-You can now configure service failover by applying the
+Then, configure service failover by applying the
-`app.kubernetes.io/managed-by: linkerd-failover` label to an existing
+`failover.linkerd.io/controlled-by: linkerd-failover` label to an existing
 TrafficSplit.
 For example:

 ```yaml